-ACH payments are easy to initiate and process compared to other modes of payments.
+ACH payments are easy to initiate and process compared to other modes of payment.
 These payments can also be processed automatically with pre-authorization.
-For businesses to automatically receive and review payments, in contrast, to automatically reviewing checks.
+For businesses to automatically receive and review payments, in contrast, to automatically review checks.

 While crediting or debiting funds, it is undeniable that the fees and charges that come along are not looked forward to.
 ACH has lower processing fees and service charges compared to most other methods of fund transfer.

 It is a common fact that we are prone to human error.
 While making manual entries to process funds, it can be easy to make mistakes leading to an unsuccessful transaction or transfer.
 So, reducing the physical handling of payments through ACH can improve accuracy.
 Moreover, with automated payments, there is less room for error as there is no human intervention.